 Please contact us 48 hours prior to any burial for our preparations.

 If you are interested in purchasing a grave site in the Highland City Cemetery please contact the City Recorder at (801) 772-4505.
+A Burial Right Purchase Agreement is required.
 For pricing details please see the current Highland City Cemetery Fees.

 The burial space and interment must be paid for prior to the opening of the grave site.